FRC7902/Vision-Example/README.md

 # Vision Subsystem

-This template provides a partially completed WPILib Java project for a differential (tank-style) drive robot.
+This template provides a partially completed WPILib Java project for a vision subsystem.
 Programmers are expected to **fill in the missing code** to

-1. Set up the Drive Subsystem
+1. Set up the Vision Simulation

     a.
-Set up motor controllers
+Set up the simulation camera's properties in the `Constants` file.

     b.
-Bind the motors to arcade drive controls

-2. Set up an Arcade Drive command
-3. Bind a command to a joystick controller

-Finally, you should be able to simulate the robot movement on both a 2D field and a 3D field.
+Add the camera to the Vision Simulation.

+2. View the Vision Simulator
+3. Be able to read the `TX` and `TY` values from SmartDashboard using Elastic

 The remainder of the document is a guide to how to get your simulation running.

+---

 ### ▶️ 1.
 Run the Robot in Simulation